-Brown caught two of five targets for 37 yards in Sunday's 33-0 loss to the Rams.
+Brown hauled in two passes for 74 yards in Saturday's 24-14 preseason loss to the Chargers.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|